Installation

 / hqp -> hqp-<version>

-6. See ./hqp_docp/README if you want to apply HQP directly to multistage problems, without using ADOL-C or differential equations.
+6. See ./hqp_docp/README if you want to use HQP directly for multistage optimization, bypassing Omuses (no support for differential equations or automatic differentiation).

 7. See ./hqp_cute/README if you want to use HQP in the testing environment CUTE.